puppeteer/puppeteer/docs/api.md

         - `y` <[number]> y-coordinate of top-left corner of clip area
         - `width` <[number]> width of clipping area
         - `height` <[number]> height of clipping area
+    - `noBackground` <[boolean]> When true, hides default white background and allows capturing screenshots with transparency.
 - returns: <[Promise]<[Buffer]>> Promise which resolves to buffer with captured screenshot

 #### page.setContent(html)